 It is a criminal offence if you rent out your property without registering with a local council.
 You could be fined up to £50,000.

-You can apply for landlord registration online on the Scottish Landlord Register website, or you can contact your local council’s housing department.
+You can apply for landlord registration online on the Scottish Landlord Register website or contact your local council’s housing department.

 Scotland – Exemptions from registration